-As we strive to achieve our community's vision for the future, we must also address the myriad challenges our community faces, which could test us in the future.
-Some of these challenges are localised while others are felt regionally or state-wide.
+As we strive to achieve our community's vision, we must also address the challenges facing our community, which could test us in the future.
+Some of these challenges are localised while others are felt regionally or across the state.

-RAINBOWCHAITENT.COM
+RAINBOWCHAITENT.
+COM